On Evangelization

 environment.
 Nobody is suggesting that you take on something new.
 We’re talking about the transformation of

+environments you already belong to.
 Your family.
 Your work.
 Your friends.

 The message here is not, “Be like Fr.
 Kolbe and go die for someone.”
 The